Information in AdS/QCD: mass spectroscopy of isovector mesons: AdS/QCD fundamentals

 To obtain the radial $S$-wave resonances of the isovector families, the generalized potential in Eq. \eqref{ppp} must be substituted into Eq. (\ref{schr}) , whose numerical solutions, for the isovector meson families, are encoded in Tables \ref{scalarmasses1} -- \ref{scalarmasses4}, with the $\upkappa$ and $\upalpha$ parameters that are appropriate to fit the mass spectra of each isovector meson family, respectively \cite{MartinContreras:2020cyg}.
+It is worth to emphasize that to fit the mass spectra of the four isovector meson families, appropriate values of the two parameters $\upalpha$ and $\upkappa$ must be chosen.
+For the $\Upupsilon$ meson family, the values $\upalpha= 0.863$ and $\upkappa = 11.209$ GeV best fit the experimental data, whereas $\upalpha= 0.541$ and $\upkappa = 2.150$ GeV are more suitable for describing the family of $\psi$ isovector mesons.
+Besides, the $\omega$ meson family is best described by adopting $\upalpha= 0.040$ and $\upkappa = 0.498$ GeV, and to match the mass spectrum of $\phi$ isovector mesons requires $\upalpha= 0.070$ and $\upkappa = 0.585$ GeV.

 In particular regarding Table \ref{scalarmasses1}, some issues on the heavier bottomonia, which were detected around a quarter of a century ago, still consist of a conundrum in QCD.
-Thorough investigations concerning the $\Upupsilon$ meson family, involving the in-depth analysis of available data provided by CLEO, CUSB, and BaBar collaborations, have been accomplished \cite{pdg,Lovelock:1985nb,Besson:1984bd,Chen:2016mjn}.
+Thorough investigations concerning the $\Upupsilon$ meson family, involving the in-depth analysis of available data provided by CLEO, CUSB, and BaBar collaborations, have been accomplished \cite{pdg,Besson:1984bd,Chen:2016mjn}.
 It is worth emphasizing that the $\Upupsilon(10580)$ resonance is the bottomonium state of lowest mass, that is above the so-called open-bottom threshold, that decays into two mesons that are composed by a bottom antiquark and either an up, a down, a strange, or a charm quark, originating respectively the $B^+$, $B^0$, $B^0_s$, and $B^+_c$ mesons \cite{Aubert:2004pwa}.

 Regarding Tables \ref{scalarmasses2} and \ref{scalarmasses3}, Belle, CDF, and LHCb collaborations produced relevant data, in particular about the $\omega$ resonances, whose narrow width can induce relevant effects of scattering involving the $J/\psi$, $\omega$, and charmonium \cite{Braaten:2013poa}.